wrvance/jpmorgan_technical_test/README.md

 supporting utility class, etc. The structure intends, in part, to help clarify the purpose of the software and should lend itself to easily apprehend an overview of the project.

+Regarding testing, I am satisfied with the level of test coverage that has been provided.
+However, given more time, I would have cleaned up the code in some of these tests; there is some duplication (particularly in the setting up of initial conditions) in there that is not best practice - I just wanted you to know that I realise this.

 ASSUMPTIONS/FURTHER QUESTIONS
 ------------------------------